 Because M. chimaera are slow-growing bacteria, patients need to remain alert for symptoms of infection after their open heart surgery involving the affected equipment, particularly if surgery included implants, such as heart valves, and seek medical advice straight away if symptoms develop.
 To date, the longest time after surgery for an infection to be identified is 12 years, reported in a patient from Italy.

 As this is an international problem, patients who had cardiac surgery in other states or territories, or overseas could also have been exposed.

-There is a risk that certain heater-cooler devices used in open-heart cardiac surgery may have been contaminated with a rare bacterium called Mycobacterium chimaera (or M. chimaera), and that exposure of patients to these units in the operating theatre may lead to infections that can appear months after the surgery.
+There is a risk that certain heater-cooler devices used in open-heart cardiac surgery may have been contaminated with a rare bacterium called Mycobacterium chimaera (or M. chimaera), and that exposure of patients to these units during cardiac surgery may lead to infections that can appear months to years after the surgery.

-Infection of cardiac surgery patients with M. chimaera associated with a particular heater-cooler device - the Stockert 3T made by Sorin (now known as LivaNova) - was first recognised in 2012 in Switzerland.
-These devices, which have been widely used around the world including Australia, are thought to have been contaminated during manufacture up until September 2014.
+M. chimaera infections in cardiac surgery patients have been associated with exposure to a particular heater-cooler device - the Stöckert 3T made by Sorin (now known as LivaNova).
+These devices, which are widely used around the world, are thought to have been contaminated during manufacture up until September 2014.

-M. chimaera are slow-growing bacteria - infections have been diagnosed from months to up to several years after an open-heart surgery involving the implicated heater-cooler devices.
+M. chimaera are slow-growing bacteria and infections have been diagnosed from months to up to twelve years after open-heart surgery involving the implicated heater-cooler devices.

 The overall risk to individual patients is thought to be very low.
-Initial information suggests that patients who had prosthetic implants (such as heart valve replacements) during their cardiac surgery are at a higher risk than those who did not receive implants.
+There is a higher risk for patients who had prosthetic implants (such as heart valve replacements) during their cardiac surgery compared to those who did not receive implants.